 Coffee can be many things, depending on who you ask.
-An aromatic beverage, a plant, a drink, a commodity, an export crop, to mention a few.
+An aromatic beverage, a plant, a commodity, an export crop, to mention a few.
 It heralded a global industry, ignited social and political upheaval, and helped shape the very landscape (both literally and figuratively) of the Central American state.

 Elba, our coffee roaster, is from El Salvador, the smallest country in Central America.
 She often says that “coffee is in my blood”.
 How is it that the coffee plant became such a dominant part of the life of many Central Americans?
 The answer to that question is too wide-ranging and complex to tackle in a short blog, and would require the length of a book to fully examine.
 In fact, there have been many great books published on this very topic (see the Sources section below each of my blogs for references).

 Any historical account of Central America must take into account the role that coffee played in shaping the Central American state.
 I’ll include the following passage in full, instead of attempting to paraphrase, because I think Robert Williams couldn’t have put it any better;